NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Projects.md

 ### OncoGrid

-The project detail page includes an OncoGrid plot of the cases with the most mutations, for the top 50 mutated genes affected by high impact mutations.
+The Project Summary page includes an OncoGrid plot of the cases with the most mutations, for the top 50 mutated genes affected by high impact mutations.
 Genes displayed on the left of the grid (Y-axis) correspond to individual cases on the bottom of the grid (X-axis).

 [![Oncogrid](images/gdc-oncogrid.png)](images/gdc-oncogrid.png "Click to see the full image.")